 Our clinic uses an interdisciplinary approach to meet the needs of people with HD and their families.
-Patients undergo a comprehensive evaluation by a neurologist as well as assessments by physical therapy, occupational therapy, speech therapy, nutrition and social services on the day of their visit.
+Patients undergo a comprehensive evaluation by a neurologist as well as assessments by physical therapy, occupational therapy, speech therapy, nutrition and Social Work on the day of their visit.
 An individualized plan is developed with recommendations for follow-up care, which may include referral of patient for services in their community.
 Visits can be long, sometimes 2.5 to 3 hours in order to provide patients with a comprehensive evaluation.
 We typically recommend follow-up appointments every six months.

 Our Specialists